rubyonjets/jets-docs/_docs/database/dynamodb/vs/dynamoid.md

 Product.find_by(category: "Electronics", sku: 101)
 Product.find_by(category: "Electronics", sku: 101, name: "Smartphone", price: 500, stock_quantity: 50)

-# no need for a batch command since where returns a Lazy Enumberator
+# no need for a batch command since it returns a Lazy Enumerator
 Product.all.each { |product| do_some_work_with(product) }
 Product.each_page { |page| page.each |product| do_some_work_with(product) } }